 We’ve partnered with The Xerces Society to offer a number of regional seed mixes approved by, and supporting its efforts.
 View Xerces Seed Mixes.

 Pollinator Partnership’s mission is to promote the health of pollinators, critical to food and ecosystems, through conservation, education, and research.
-Signature initiatives include the NAPPC (North American Pollinator Protection Campaign), National Pollinator Week, Ecoregional Planting Guides, the U.S. Bee Buffer Project and the Support Highways Bettering the Economy and Environment Pollinator Protection Act (Highways BEE Act).
+Signature initiatives include the North American Pollinator Protection Campaign (NAPPC), National Pollinator Week, Bee Friendly Farming, Monarch Wings Across America, the Honey Bee Health Improvement Project and Ecoregional Planting Guides.

 Increased private sector and government attention to the plight of pollinators such as honeybees and monarch butterflies has spurred a renewed interest in developing pollinator-friendly habitat across the North American landscape.
 One of the highest level examples of this was the White House announcement of the National Strategy to Promote the Health of Honeybees and Other Pollinators in 2015.